kyverno/kyverno/documentation/installation.md

 kubectl logs <kyverno-pod-name> -n kyverno
 ````

-**Option 2: Use your own CA-signed certificate**
+## Option 2: Use your own CA-signed certificate

 You can install your own CA-signed certificate, or generate a self-signed CA and use it to sign a certifcate.
 Once you have a CA and X.509 certificate-key pair, you can install these as Kubernetes secrets in your cluster.
 If Kyverno finds these secrets, it uses them.
 Otherwise it will request the kube-controller-manager to generate a certificate (see Option 1 above).

-1. Generate a self-signed CA and signed certificate-key pair
+### 1. Generate a self-signed CA and signed certificate-key pair

 **Note: using a separate self-signed root CA is difficult to manage and not recommeded for production use.**